-The Max Planck Institute of Molecular Plant Physiology (MPI-MP) was founded after the German unification in 1994, as one of 18 institutes on the territory of the former GDR.
+The Max Planck Institute of Molecular Plant Physiology (MPI-MP) was founded in 1994, as one of 18 institutes on the territory of the former GDR.
 The founding director was Prof. Dr. Lothar Willmitzer, who is the director of one of the three departments which have been established since then.
 From originally only 16 employees the institute grew into a large institute, which now employs about 360 people from all over the world, who put their combined efforts into elucidating the secrets of plants.

 In the first years the scientists performed their research in buildings on the campus of the University of Potsdam.
 In 1999 the construction activities on the Max Planck Campus were completed and the MPI-MP, together with the Max Planck Institute of Colloids and Interfaces and the Max Planck Institute for Gravitational Physics, moved into their new buildings.
 The three institutes share a central building with a lecture hall, seminar rooms, administration offices and a cafeteria.
 Apart from that, they are completely independent from each other.